 Biosciences Research Building

 The Biosciences Research Building is located on the north end of campus.
-It will be home to research labs and facilities for bioscience research.
+It is home to research labs and facilities for bioscience research.

-This facility will greatly enhance the University's teach and research in the health sciences.
-Located close to University Hospital Galway, the facility will be at the forefront of patient care.
+This facility greatly enhances the University's teaching and research in the health sciences.
+Located on the grounds of University Hospital Galway, the facility enables our researchers to bring the latest clinical trials to Galway patients.

 A favourite with tourists and wedding photographers, the Quadrangle is the University's most iconic building.
 Built in 1845, for decades it was the location of all teaching and research activities.
 Today, it houses mostly administrative staff, as well as the President's Office and a public venue in the Aula Maxima.